Public school (United Kingdom): Definition

 In November 1965, the UK Cabinet considered the definition of a public school for the purpose of the Public Schools Commission set up that year.
-It started with the 1944 Fleming Committee definition of Public Schools, which consisted of schools which were members of the then Headmasters' Conference, the Governing Bodies Association or the Girls' Schools Association.
-At that time, there were 276 such independent schools (134 boys and 142 girls), which the 1965 Public Schools Commission took in scope of its work and also considered 22 maintained and 152 direct grant grammar schools.
+Its starting point was the 1944 Fleming Committee definition of Public Schools, which used schools that were members of the then Headmasters' Conference, the Governing Bodies Association or the Girls' Schools Association.
+At that time, there were 276 such independent schools (134 boys and 142 girls), which the 1965 Public Schools Commission took in scope of its work alongside 22 maintained and 152 direct grant grammar schools.

-In 2023, using the 1965 Public Schools Commission definition or the 1944 Fleming Committee definition, there are 302 independent secondary schools belonging to the Headmasters' and Headmistresses' Conference (78% of HMC schools are co-educational, 9% are boys only and 13% are girls only), and 158 independent girls' secondary schools belonging to the Girls' Schools Association.
+In 2023, using the 1965 Public Schools Commission definition or the 1944 Fleming Committee definition, there were 302 independent secondary schools belonging to the Headmasters' and Headmistresses' Conference (78% of HMC schools are co-educational, 9% are boys only and 13% are girls only), and 152 independent girls' secondary schools belonging to the Girls' Schools Association.

 The majority of public schools are affiliated with, or were established by, a Christian denomination, principally the Church of England, but in some cases the Roman Catholic and Methodist churches.
-A small number are non-denominational or inherently secular, including Oswestry School, Bedales and University College School.
+A small number are non-denominational or inherently secular, including Oswestry School, Sevenoaks School, Bedales and University College School.

 A minor public school is defined in Brewer's Dictionary of Modern Phrase and Fable as "a somewhat demeaning term dating from the 1930s for an English public school that is not one of the ancient foundations, such as Eton, Harrow, Rugby or Winchester".
 Public school rivalry is a factor in the perception of a "great" (or "major") versus "minor" distinction.